This story originally appeared as a feature in the 2024 Official Idaho Travel Guide.

 Black Lodging Brewing | Coeur d’Alene

-Cantamessa had worked at a variety of bars, wineries and pubs but found herself gravitating to the production side.
-Getting in the weeds with recipes, science and logistics suited her, and a dream of what would become Black Lodge Brewing Brewing took hold.
-Cantamessa and her husband, Josh, opened the brewery in Coeur d’Alene in 2021, creating a spot that pays homage to the Davide Lynch TV show, Twin Peaks.
+Before opening her own brewery, Cantamessa worked at various bars, wineries and pubs, but found herself longing to be on the production side.
+Getting in the weeds with recipes, science and logistics suited her—and what was once a dream eventually became Black Lodge Brewing.
+She and her husband, Josh, opened the brewery in Coeur d’Alene in 2021, creating a spot that pays homage to the Davide Lynch TV show Twin Peaks.

 “I am a huge David Lynch fan, and I wanted [the brewery] to have [the show’s] ethereal, dreamy pop vibe,” Cantamessa admits.
 “It’s a very chill, low-key place where you can enjoy good food and good beer.”

-A small but mighty brewery, Black Lodge always has one of Cantamessa’s recipes on tap but also serves up a rotating list of other regional craft beers.
-While you never know what she’s brewing or what you’ll find on tap when you visit, you can be certain it’ll be a nice, clean beer with funky flavors.
+A small but mighty brewery, Black Lodge always features one of Cantamessa’s own creations alongside a rotating list of other regional craft beers.
+While you never know what she’s cooking up— or what you’ll find on the board when you visit—you can count on a clean beer with funky flavors.
 “I like sours, I like dark beers, I like [beers that] have more depth,” she asserts.
 “I like some complexity to [them].”

-These remarkable women in craft beer have made an indelible impact on the landscape of Idaho brewing, infusing it with their expertise, creativity and hospitality.
-They inspire others to redefine the craft beer scene in Idaho, while engaging brew enthusiasts and fostering a lasting sense of community.
+These remarkable female beer brewers have made an indelible impact on Idaho’s brewing scene, infusing it with expertise, creativity and hospitality.
+Their work continues to inspire others to redefine the craft beer experience—engaging enthusiasts and building a lasting sense of community.

 Kate Hull is a travel and lifestyle writer and editor.
 She is the co-publisher and editor-in-chief of Powder Mountain Press—the publisher of Teton Valley Magazine based in Driggs.
 Hull lives in Victor with her husband and young son and enjoys biking, baking and exploring the Teton Mountains.